zurichat/zc_plugin_youtube_music_video/README.md

 > ## Project Features
 >
-> The YouTube music plugin allows the users in the organization to add and play Youtube links.You can also chat in real time with other members of the organization.
+The YouTube music plugin allows the users in the organization to add and play Youtube links.You can also chat in real time with other members of the organization.

 - Add and Play Youtube music and videos.

 - Chat in realtime in the music room.

 - Song search and filter options.

+- Like and unlike songs.

 </p>